Dan Evans (tennis): 2021: First ATP singles title & Masters semifinal, top 25

 In February, Evans earned his first ATP Tour title at the Murray River Open in Melbourne.
-As a result, he reached a new career-high ranking of world No. 26 on 8 February 2021 in singles.
+As a result, he reached a new career-high ranking of world No. 26 on 8 February in singles.
 At the 2021 Australian Open, he lost in the first round to compatriot Cameron Norrie.

-At the beginning of April, Evans reached his first Masters 1000 final with compatriot Neal Skupski at the 2021 Miami Open and entered the top 100 in the doubles rankings for the first time.
+At the beginning of April, Evans reached his first Masters 1000 final with compatriot Neal Skupski at the Miami Open, losing to Mate Pavić and Nikola Mektić.

 At the Monte-Carlo Masters, Evans recorded his first ever victory over a world number 1 after he beat Novak Djokovic in straight sets.
 The victory also meant Evans reached his first Masters 1000 quarterfinal.
 He defeated David Goffin in the quarterfinals as well to reach his first Masters 1000 singles semifinal, where he lost to eventual champion Stefanos Tsitsipas.
-In the same tournament, partnering again with Neal Skupski, he reached his second Masters 1000 doubles final within two weeks, losing again to 2nd seeded Mate Pavic and Nikola Mektic.
-As a result, he reached a career-high of world No. 56 in doubles on 19 April 2021.
+In the same tournament, partnering again with Neal Skupski, he reached his second Masters 1000 doubles final within two weeks, losing again to 2nd seeds Mate Pavić and Nikola Mektić.
+As a result, he reached a career-high of world No. 56 in doubles on 19 April.

-Evans next played at the 2021 Mutua Madrid Open, where he defeated Jeremy Chardy and John Millman to reach the last 16.
-He lost to 5th seed Alexander Zverev in straight sets.
+Evans next played at the Madrid Open, where he defeated Jérémy Chardy and John Millman to reach the last 16.
+He lost to fifth seed Alexander Zverev in straight sets.

-After losing in the first round of the 2021 Italian Open and the 2021 French Open, Evans reached the quarterfinals of the 2021 Nottingham Open, beating Thanasi Kokkinakis and Matthew Ebden before losing to sixth seed Denis Kudla.
-He made his top 25 debut on 14 June 2021.
-The following week, he also reached the quarterfinals as the sixth seed of the 2021 Queen's Club Championships, losing to eventual champion Matteo Berrettini in straight sets.
+Evans reached the quarterfinals at the Nottingham Open, beating Thanasi Kokkinakis and Matthew Ebden before losing to sixth seed Denis Kudla.
+He made his top 25 debut on 14 June.
+The following week, he also reached the quarterfinals as the sixth seed at Queens, losing to eventual champion Matteo Berrettini in straight sets.

-Seeded twenty-second, Evans reached the third round of the 2021 Wimbledon Championships.
-After scoring straight-set wins against Feliciano López and Dušan Lajović, In the third round, Evans lost to Sebastian Korda in four sets.
+Seeded 22nd, Evans reached the third round of the Wimbledon.
+After scoring straight-set wins against Feliciano López and Dušan Lajović.
+In the third round, Evans lost to Sebastian Korda in four sets.

-Evans was set to play at the 2020 Tokyo Olympics, representing Great Britain, playing in the men's singles event and partnering with Neal Skupski in the men's doubles.
+Evans was set to play at the delayed Tokyo Olympics, representing Great Britain, playing in the men's singles event and partnering with Neal Skupski in the men's doubles.
 However, shortly before the start of the Olympics, Evans tested positive for COVID-19, forcing him to self-isolate and withdraw from the event.
-He was replaced by Jamie Murray in the doubles, who lost in the second round.

 At the US Open, he reached his second Major fourth round by defeating Alexei Popyrin in a fifth-set tiebreak after returning from two sets down.
 He then lost to world No. 2 Daniil Medvedev.
-As a result of his US Open run, Evans rose to a career high ranking of No. 23 on 13 September 2021.
+As a result of his US Open run, Evans rose to a career high ranking of No. 23 on 13 September.